recette-lemon/DiscordTheme/README.md

 Tested and seems to be working on Manjaro, Ubuntu, and Arch Linux.

-I'll get around to replacing the rest of the batch files in a bit.

 This theme enables you to set custom css and js to run inside discord.

 It comes with a default css theme and some aditional functions coded in.